 Any security breach of Mediahawk’s information systems could lead to the possible loss of confidentiality, integrity and availability of personal or other confidential data stored on these information systems.

-The loss or breach of confidentiality of personal data is an infringement of the Data Protection Act (1998) and the EU General Data Protection Regulation (GDPR), contravenes Mediahawk’s Data Protection Policy, and may result in criminal or civil action against Mediahawk.
+The loss or breach of confidentiality of personal data is an infringement of the UK GDPR and Data Protection Act 2018 and contravenes Mediahawk’s Data Protection Policy, and may result in criminal or civil action against Mediahawk.

 The loss or breach of confidentiality of contractually assured information may result in the loss of business, financial penalties or criminal or civil action against Mediahawk.
 Therefore, it is crucial that all users of Mediahawk’s information systems adhere to the Information Security Policy and its supporting policies.